nhlamulo-maluleka/File-Organizer/README.md

 # File-Organizer

-> A file organizer application for automatically organizing files according to their respective folders
+> A file organizer application for automatically organizing your files according to their respective folders

-#### The Following Folders are constantly being monitored
+#### The Following Folders are constantly being monitored:

 - Downloads
 - Pictures